sawer297/DnDMapper/README.md

 then add a "-" with a three digit number starting at 001 so a branch working on the Map Point plotting system would be MP-001

-if working on the campaign editing section start the branch with a 'C' followed by one of the following letters;
+when working on the Campaign editing section start the branch with a 'C' followed by one of the following letters;
     M - maps and linking maps together
     P - players mechanics